 Does my driver have to stay with me during the procedure?

 If your driver does not wish to remain in the lobby, a contact number can be given to the nursing staff.
 These arrangements must be made during the check-in process, or your procedure will be canceled.
 Typically, the driver can return 1.5 hours after they drop you off or they can be called prior to your dismissal time.
+We ask that your driver is able to return within 15 minutes of being called back.
 Public transportation can only be used if you are also accompanied by a responsible adult accepting responsibility at dismissal.

 Can I eat after my procedure?